Effect of noise on hearing

 Tinnitus cannot be overlooked in how serious it is and it is thought to be a contributory factor to several suicides in the UK every year.
 To the sufferer the noises can be just as loud as real external sounds and at night when everything is quiet can sound especially bad, disrupting sleep and constantly screeching away.
 Imagine trying to sleep with this screeching away in your ears:

 In May 2017, a Coroner's Inquest into the death of Inspiral Carpets drummer Craig Gill heard that he had suffered very badly from tinnitus in the weeks immediately preceding his tragic suicide.
-Tinnitus can be as life-changing as the loss in hearing, more so in severe cases.
+The Inspiral Carpets released a statement on Craig's death, also citing his tinnitus as a major issue in his life.

-All this can be avoided by the humble hearing protector, either plug or muff.
+All this can be avoided by the humble hearing protector, either a plug or a muff / defender.